Archbishop Riordan High School: Student life and campus ministry

-A Riordan student is required to complete 100 community service hours before graduation.
 Four retreats are offered to students, with Kairos Retreats in the fall, winter, and spring.
-These aim to help students have a better understanding of the natural world and society.
-Each incoming freshman is given a Crusader Brother, either a senior, junior, or sophomore, that will guide him during the freshman year.
 Sophomores and juniors have the chance to have an overnight retreat twice per year.
-Annual drives are held, such as the "Every Penny Counts" campaign for AIDS patients, the International Drive to support Our Lady of Nazareth, Nairobi, Kenya M. Primary School, and the Blood Drives.
-Archbishop Riordan is number one in the Bay Area in donating blood.
+Annual drives are held, such as the "Every Penny Counts" campaign for AIDS patients, the International Drive to support Our Lady of Nazareth, Nairobi, Kenya M. Primary School, and annual Blood Drives.